Grape Variety : Chardonnay

 Soil : Clay and limestone covered with stones

 Site : A very small single vineyard shared between Chanson and the Hospices de Beaune on a hump of the hill of Corton.
 The vineyard used to belong to Charles Gravier, Count of Vergennes, born in Dijon, who was counselor to Louis XVI.
 Count of Vergennes signed with Benjamin Franklin the Treaty of Alliance between France and the United States.
 With this Treaty France was the first country in the world to recognize the United States of America.

-Tasting : Bright gold.
-Intense aromas of grapefruit, green almond and honey enhanced by a beautiful minerality and a subtle vanilla note.
-Elegant, well-balanced, complex and powerful.
-Well-integrated minerality and beautiful oak note.
-Dense and well-structured with a long aftertaste.
+Tasting : Bright gold colour with emerald tinges.
+Intense aromas of grapefruit, fresh honey gunflint enhanced by a well-defined minerality and a beautiful vanilla note.
+Powerful, generous, well-balanced and well structured.
+Very pure aromas on a well-defined minerality.
+Well-integrated oak note.
+Very long finish.

 Food pairing : Seafood, "foie gras”, fish in a creamy sauce, crayfish.
 Particularly great with a selection of French cheeses.